Refresh

 You could create more layers but from our experience we've seen this working quite well.

-#3 - Knowledge is Power
+3 - Knowledge is Power

 You may not get enough chances to educate your users about how to use your software and with the limited chances, it's best to give them a singular place where they can find everything, commonly called a 'Knowledge Base'.
+According to Zendesk's customer service research, companies with comprehensive knowledge bases see 25% fewer support tickets and higher customer satisfaction scores.

 If you directly point users to your knowledge base it gives a bad impression as if you don't want to handle their problem but you can direct them to it once you've resolved their issue.
-This will give them a one stop platform when they face a problem again.
+This will give them a one-stop platform when they face a problem again.

-#4 - Updates
+4 - Updates

 In many cases users are unable to use your service and not keeping them informed will only push them to abandonment.
 Not only that, you risk getting a bad recommendation from them.

-#5 - Talk Like Humans
+5 - Talk Like Humans

 Do you not cringe when you get canned responses from your service providers?
 It feels the same when you send it out to your customers.

-Specially if you're dealing with a dissatisfied user, showing them that you're a human too could significantly change how they reply.
+Especially if you're dealing with a dissatisfied user, showing them that you're a human too could significantly change how they reply.
 People connect with people and remembering this could forge the strongest of relationships between you and your customer.

 It goes without saying but you should be a keen listener and actually hear what your customers say.
-It helps with the long term vision of the company as you'll know what your customers are demanding.
+It helps with the long-term vision of the company as you'll know what your customers are demanding.
 We try to do this through our 'Feature Request' section in the knowledge base where our users decide which feature should be developed next.

-#6 - Win Them Back
+6 - Win Them Back

-A lot of users would leave no matter how hard you try.
-It could be because they didn't find your software helpful enough or because of lack of key feature(s), etc. If you know what caused them to leave and you have no way of stopping them, it's best to let them go but instead ask them one simple question:
+If you know what caused them to leave and you have no way of stopping them, it's best to let them go but instead ask them one simple question:

 Would you like to be notified when we have xyz feature?